Skip to content

 Item Current detail Notes

-Climbing season Typically July 1 – early September Weather can close trails at any time
+Climbing season Typically July 1 – early September Trails can close anytime due to weather

-Daily cap (Yoshida Trail) 4,000 people/day Gate controls at 5th Station; hut reservations are exempt from the cap during restricted hours
+Daily cap (Yoshida Trail) 4,000 people/day Gate controls at 5th Station; hut reservations may allow entry during restricted hours

 Total climbers 2023 ≈ 221,322 Environment Ministry figure